marijnh/Eloquent-JavaScript/04_data.md

 Though computers are deterministic machines—they always react the same way if given the same input—it is possible to have them produce numbers that appear random.
-To do this, the machine keeps some hidden value, and whenever you ask for a new random number, it'll perform complicated computations on this hidden value to create a new value.
+To do that, the machine keeps some hidden value, and whenever you ask for a new random number, it performs complicated computations on this hidden value to create a new value.
 It stores a new value and returns some number derived from it.
 That way, it can produce ever new, hard-to-predict numbers in a way that